whkim94/OS-Thread-Management-2/REPORT2.md

 5. protect_pages(): we used mprotect() to set the memory protection as @prot

 ### tls API
+1. We maintain a linked list of node to keep track of all the TLS space allocated, and it contains the following variables:
+  - startpos: the starting position of the space in our map of what bytes are available
+  - ndata: the starting address of the actual data for TLS
+  - pageNum: the amount of bytes that this block allocates
+  - next: a pointer to the next TLS space allocated
 1. In our tls structure, we have the following variables
   - blocks: the map of what bytes are available
   - blockSize: the amount of pages allocated for tls